 Montane, F., A. Fox, A. Arellano, N. MacBean, R. Alexander, A. Dye, D. Bishop, V. Trouet, F. Babst, A. Hessl, N. Pederson, P. Blanken, G. Bohrer, C. Gough, M. Litvak, K. Novick, R. Phillips, J. Wood, and D. Moore.
-Submitted.
+In revision.
 Evaluating the effect of alternative carbon allocation schemes in a land surface model on carbon fluxes, pools and turnover in temperate forests.
 Geoscientific Model Development.

 * Pearl, J., K. Anchukaitis, N. Pederson, and J. Donnelly.
-In review.
+In revision.
 Reconstructing Northeastern United States temperatures using Atlantic white cedar tree rings.
 Environmental Research Letters.

 Marlon, J.R., N. Pederson, C. Nolan, S. Goring, B. Shuman, R. Booth, P. J. Bartlein, M.A.
 Berke, M. Clifford, E. Cook, A. Dieffenbacher-Krall, A. Hessl, J.B.
 Hubeny, S.T.
 Jackson, J. Marsicek, J. McLachlan, C.J.
 Mock, D.J.P.
 Moore, J. Nichols, A. Robertson, K. Schaefer, V. Trouet, C. Umbanhowar, J.W.
 Williams, and Z. Yu.
 In revision.
 Paleoclimate of the northeastern United States during the past 3000 years.
 Climate of the Past, Discussion paper.